brentp/rare-disease-wf/README.md

  1. Output high-quality calls from [slivar](https://github.com/brentp/slivar) for recessive, dominant, x-linked, compound-het and other inheritance modes.

-This will:
+In coming releases, this will:

+ 1. Provide pre-made IGV outputs for each candidate.
  1. Output QC with [somalier](https://github.com/brentp/somalier) and other tools to be shown in [multiQC](https://multiQC.info)
- 1. Provide pre-made IGV outputs for each candidate.
  1. Output high-quality SVs (using manta-> graphtyper)